 Owning land is part of the American dream.
 Many consumers think that purchasing land is a safe investment.
 However, many are disappointed and come to realize that their dream has turned into a nightmare.
 For those who purchase worthless lots a second scam may lie ahead.
 Many scam artists contact consumers with worthless lots.
 They try to obtain advance fees for selling the lots to foreign investors.
 Before purchasing land or paying an advance fee for the sale of your lot consider the following:

-Promises of a wonderful investment opportunity that can't fail should arouse your suspicions.
-In any investment there is always a risk.
-View with skepticism slick brochures that portray booming communities.
+Promises of a wonderful investment opportunity that can't fail should rouse your suspicions.
+In any investment, there is always a risk.
+Be skeptical of slick brochures that portray booming communities and do your research.

 Before purchasing land take the following steps:

 - View the property.
-Do not buy land over the phone or by way of the mail.
+Do not buy land over the phone or by mail or email.
 Talk to residents who live in the area.

 - Look into the amount of all fees, such as real estate taxes, or community assessment fees.

 - Meet with real estate agents in the area to find out the market for this property.
-Ask the agent how long it would take to sell the property if need be.
+Ask the agent how long it would take to sell the property if it became necessary.

 - Check with the county planning office to learn of plans for the land or property near this area that may affect land value.
 It would be important to know if an airport or dump is scheduled to be built in the future.

 - If the land is undeveloped, know who will be responsible for the costs of building roads, utilities or sewers.